Wokstym/AkamaiCDN/BackedAkamainCDN/readme.md

 ## Run

-In postgres directory run `run.sh` script to start database
+In postgres directory run `./run.sh` script to start database

-To start application run `run.sh` in a main directory.
+To start application run `./run.sh` in a main directory.
 To debug application load located in `.run` directory `Attach Debug.run.xml`, start with elier mentioned script application and click Debug button in right upper corner in Intellij